A step by step Travel to India guide

 When it comes to street food, there are literally no words to describe the beauty of Delhi.
-From Chole Bature to Aloo Parathas to Pani Puris to even Nahari and Haleem during Ramadan, Delhi is bustling with delicious food in every corner.
-On your trip here, do try the Kulchas sold at local stores, the succulent hot momos & the famous Dahi Puris and Daulat Ki Chaats that make this entire city so special.
+From Chole Bature to Aloo Parathas to Pani Puris to Nahari and Haleem during Ramadan, Delhi is bustling with delicious food in every corner.
+On your trip here, try the Kulchas sold at local stores, the succulent hot momos & the famous Dahi Puris and Daulat Ki Chaats that make this entire city special.

 Mumbai is definitely every foodie’s paradise.
-Head here for a short trip and you will fall in love with their Bombil fries, Modaks, Faloodas, sandwiches, Sev Puris, Vada Pavs, Pav Bhajis and of course, their delectable spread of seafood.
+Head here for a short trip, and you will fall in love with their Bombil fries, Modaks, Faloodas, sandwiches, Sev Puris, Vada Pavs, Pav Bhajis, and of course, their delectable spread of seafood.

 Goa offers you the best seafood you will not find anywhere else.
 From the delectable prawns, tuna and salmon to the lobsters and pork curries, Goa boasts on having the finest Konkani cuisine in India.
 On your visit here, do try their Bebinka, Pork Vindaloo and other seafood specialties.